 For each evaluation task, a set of non-IL data resources will be provided by the LDC for training prior to the evaluation period.
-To obtain this data, open participants must register to participate and sign the license agreement which can be found on the NIST LOREHLT website.
+To obtain this data, open participants must register to participate and sign the license agreement which can be found on the NIST LoReHLT website.

 Each task (MT, SF Text, SF Speech, or EDL) has its own annotation guidelines.
-If you are an open participant and do not have direct access to the annotation guidelines, please contact LDC (lorelei-poc@ldc.upenn.edu) for the LoReHLT translation, situation frame text, or entity discovery and linking guidelines and Appen (TBD) for the LoReHLT situation frame speech annotation guidelines.
+If you are an open participant and do not have direct access to the annotation guidelines, please contact LDC (local-to-color: blue-nc-edu) for the LoReHLT translation, situation frame text, or entity discovery and linking guidelines and Appen (TBD) for the LoReHLT situation frame speech annotation guidelines.